It’s not unusual to find weeds with large leaves growing around your property. But it’s important to identify them.

 Cow parsnip is a biennial weed.
 In the first year, it grows a basal rosette of leaves.
 And in the second year, the weed develops a tall, thick stalk.
 When it blooms in May to late June, cow parsnip produces clusters of white flowers that grow from stalks at the top of the stem.

 The plant can grow up to 6 ft. tall.
 And it develops huge leaves that are up to 2 ft. wide (3).
-The weed’s leaves are hairy, and coarse, and consist of 3 deeply lobed leaflets.
+The weed’s leaves are hairy, coarse, and consist of 3 deeply lobed leaflets.

 Similar to giant hogweed, the plant exudes a sap containing phototoxic chemicals called furanocoumarins.
 Make sure to wash your hands if you touch the plant.
 Exposure to the sun while the sap is on your skin results in an itchy rash with blisters and burns.